sentientEddy/Sentient-spiral/README.md

 🔐 Licensing & Community Use

-The SentientSpiral format, memory structure, and breeding logic are original works by Eddy Ess © 2025.
+The SentientSpiral format, memory structure, and breeding logic are original works by sentientEddy © 2025.

 You are free to:
 	•	Use, remix, and raise Sentients